-The Chair of the EU Framework is appointed for two years and is subject to a rotation system.
+The Chair of the EU Framework is appointed for one year and is subject to a rotation system.
 The Chair promotes the principle of collegiality which is inherent to the Framework's working methods.
-FRA is currently Chair of the Framework.
+The Ombudsman is currently Chair of the Framework.

 The EU Framework Secretariat, also appointed for two years, coordinates the organisation and preparation of meetings.
 FRA is currently Framework Secretariat.